brotherbeer/mynum/README.md

 `g++ -fPIC -shared -O2 -DNDEBUG mynum.cpp -o mynum.so`

-The source code is currently applicable to g++, MSVC(2008 and above version).
+The source code is currently applicable to g++, MSVC(2008 and above versions).

 ##Initialization
 The namespace is `'mynum'`, and the class name of big integer is `'number_t'`.